hespanha/tenscalc/doc/sphinx/operations.rst

   diagonal.

-Both the LU and the LDL factorizations, use "pychologically lower/upper triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see
+Both the LU and the LDL factorizations, use "pychologically lower/upper-triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see
 |matlab|'s documentation for ``lu()`` and ``ldl()`` with sparse